bu-ist/responsive-child-starter/README.md

-# Responsive Framework Child Theme Starter

-## How to Use This Repository
+# How to Use This Repository

 1. Download (don't clone!) the master branch of this repository to your `wp-content/themes` directory
 2. Replace all references to "responsive-child-starter" / "Responsive Child Starter" with your theme name